 Special Education Assessments and Instruction

-One of the key foundational concepts of the Individuals with Disabilities Education Act (IDEA) is that every child suspected of having a disability is provided with “free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living” (IDEA Act).
-Generally speaking, during an initial evaluation process, identified students are given standardized and alternative assessments in a number of areas, including intellectual performance (IQ test), behavior, autism, learning disabilities, cognitive disabilities, speech, dyslexia, attention, to name a few.
-These assessments are generally given once in the life of a student in the special education process to determine eligibility.
-Every three years, the IEP committee can call a team meeting to decide whether to re-assess a child, though is not very commonly done.
+One of the key foundational concepts of the Individuals with Disabilities Education Act (IDEA) is that every child identified as having a disability is provided with “free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living” (IDEA Act).
+Generally speaking, during an initial evaluation process, identified students are given standardized and alternative assessments in a number of areas, including intellectual performance (IQ test), behavior, autism, learning disability, cognitive disability, speech, dyslexia, and attention deficit, to name a few.
+These assessments are generally given once in a student’s life in the special education process to determine eligibility.
+Every three years, the IEP committee can call a team meeting to decide whether to re-assess a child, though this is not very commonly done.

 Adaptive Diagnostic Assessment vs. Formal Assessment in Special Education

-To ensure that special education services are effective, the IDEA Act requires schools to monitor progress toward the annual goals named in the IEPs of students with disabilities.
+To ensure that a special education program is effective for all students with disabilities, the IDEA Act requires schools to monitor progress toward the annual goals described in the IEPs of students with disabilities.
 So how do we measure the ongoing progress of children with disabilities toward these goals?
-Historically, we have used teacher-made tests, quizzes, and classwork to determine progress.
+Historically, we have used teacher-made tests, quizzes, instructional materials, and classwork to determine progress.
 This is problematic, however, because these teacher-made measures are not designed to be psychometrically valid, reliable, or equivalent for progress monitoring purposes.
-With the 2017 Endrew F. Supreme Court case placing heightened focus on the importance and requirements of progress monitoring, it is important to review which assessments are appropriate for such use.
+The 2017 Endrew F. Supreme Court Case placed heightened focus on the importance and requirements of progress monitoring, so it is important to review which assessments are appropriate.

-Fortunately, there exists a growing field of assessments designed to progress-monitor student annual IEP goals.
-These assessments are generally referred to as adaptive diagnostic assessments and are delivered via tech-based platforms.
-They allow educators to collect valid and reliable data on students both quickly and accurately.
-When designed correctly, a true adaptive diagnostic assessment’s difficulty level adapts to a child’s performance to determine his or her zone of proximal development (ZPD).
+Fortunately, a growing field of assessments is being designed to monitor student progress toward annual IEP goals.
+These assessments are generally referred to as adaptive diagnostic assessments and are delivered via tech-based platforms and online environments.
+They allow classroom and online teachers to collect valid and reliable data on students both quickly and accurately.
+When designed correctly, a true adaptive diagnostic assessment’s difficulty level adapts to a child’s performance to determine their zone of proximal development (ZPD).
 This means the online assessment system will figure out where the child is performing relative to grade-level content.
-For example, a child in the fifth grade may be reading at a third grade level and experiencing challenges with vocabulary, comprehension, and phonemic awareness.
+For example, a child in the fifth grade may be reading at a third-grade level with consequent challenges in vocabulary, comprehension, and phonemic awareness.
 An adaptive diagnostic assessment will quickly determine the student’s strengths, weaknesses, and grade-level placement.
-In addition, the system should be able to provide quick and reliable formative assessments that measure overall progress toward annual goals.
+In addition, its system should be able to provide quick and reliable formative assessments that measure overall progress toward annual academic goals.